SpellholdStudios/StuffofTheMagi/README.md

 ## <a name="components" id="components"></a>Components

-The installer includes the following components.
-The number of each is the component DESIGNATED number which gives it a fixed install position, lets other components detect it and allows automated installers like the BiG World Setup specify component choices.
-<div style="text-align:right"><a href="#top">Back to top</a></div>
+The installer includes only one component, the main component.

 <hr>